-Christmas season will soon be upon us and for many Silhouette and Cricut crafters, this means it’s time to trek down to the local Dollar Tree to (hopefully) score some plush elves that you can add a name to and sell for $5 or $6.
+Christmas season is here and for many Silhouette and Cricut crafters, this means it’s time to trek down to the local Dollar Tree to (hopefully) score some plush elves that you can add a name to and sell for $5 or $6.
 Unless you are selling a ton – which some crafters are – it’s not too exciting to make $4 or $5 per elf.

 However, you can easily make more money with the elves by simply bundling them with other small products.

 Ideas to Bundle Plush Elves with Other Handmade Products

 - Two matching masks: One for the elf and one for the child

 - Personalized adoption certificate